 - assist in compliance initiatives such as HIPAA

 - explore and evaluate the availability of group purchasing opportunities

 - participate with departments in developing product and service specifications and measurement standards

-- conduct competitive bid process
+- conduct a competitive bid process

 - conduct price/cost analyses